Schedule a Free Consultation

 Past sexual trauma can impact the sexual relationship in a myriad of ways.
 Early sexual abuse or rape, inappropriate sexual pressure in marriage or relationships, sexual addiction and infidelity can make sex feel very scary, uncomfortable or vulnerable.
 If any of these deep wounds are getting in the way of having a fulfilling, care-free and fun sexual relationship with your spouse, sex therapy and counseling is a great way to heal and move forward together.
 If you’re in the Las Vegas area, be sure to get in contact with one of our sex therapists today!

-Benefits of Sex Therapy for Couples
+Benefits of Sex Therapy for Couples in Las Vegas & Summerlin

-Increased Intimacy & Love
+Increased Love & Affection

 Greater Understanding